 The Alsatian costume as we know it today developed during the 18th century and is reminiscent of rural Alsace, of the region’s history and religious beliefs.

 It also reflects the prosperity of Alsace with its rich material and bright colours.

 There is not one but several types of Alsatian traditional costume.
 It can change from one village to another and some areas have their own characteristic costumes which may differ greatly, in particular in the Vosges mountains, the Sundgau and Alsace Bossue.
 The impressive black headdress of the woman’s costume has now become one of Alsace’s iconic trademarks.
 In the past, black was the colour for Protestants as the Catholics’ bow was decorated with patterns.
 When Alsace was annexed by Germany between 1870 and 1918, illustrators portrayed inaccurately the Alsatian costume which was adopted by the whole region, hence replacing the vast variety of traditional clothing that once existed.

-The woman’s costume is made up of a white long-sleeved cotton shirt, trimmed with a narrow ruff and a slight low neckline, a squared or rounded ruff, a black (Catholics) or green (Protestant) velvet skirt, a corselet in precious material, a plain apron worn over the skirt and white stockings.
+The woman’s costume is made up of a white long-sleeved cotton shirt, trimmed with a narrow ruff and a slightly low neckline, a squared or rounded ruff, a black (Catholics) or green (Protestant) velvet skirt, a corselet in a precious material, a plain apron worn over the skirt and white stockings.

 The woman wears the famous and decorative bow (la coiffe) made up of large ribbons and embroidered with silver and gold with sequins and motifs.
-The colour of the imposing headdress varies depending on the religious belief of the wearer: black for a young Protestant or married women, red for a young Catholic maiden.
+The colour of the imposing headdress varies depending on the religious belief of the wearer: black for a young Protestant or married woman, red for a young Catholic maiden.

 The man’s costume comprises a white long-sleeved cotton shirt with a soft collar, black trousers, a red gold-buttoned waistcoat and a black hat that has a moderate brim and a flat crown.